Last updated

 • Utilizing financial aid programs such as the Canada Student Financial Assistance Program and Canada Apprentice Loan to support further education or career changes.

-Education and certification are critical for securing high-paying jobs.
+The right degree and professional certification are critical for securing high-paying jobs.
 Key points include:

 • Many high-paying professions, especially in healthcare and technology, demand specific certifications for practice in Canada.